bngcwayi/JavaScript_Intermediate_Babalwa/README.md

 # JavaScript_Intermediate_Babalwa
-This is for Summary and Reflections on the material covered
+This is for Summary and Reflections on the material covered in JavaScript Intermediate